Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: Introduction

 \section{Introduction}

-Bipartite, or on-shell diagrams, and the associated Grassmannian geometry ~\cite{2006math......9764P}, have recently found their way in the scattering amplitude computations; in particular, scattering amplitudes in the $\mathcal{N}=4$ Supersymmetric Yang-Mills (SYM) are conveniently casted into this new language~\cite{GeometryOnshell} to be rid of gauge redundancy.
-Since then breathtaking progress has been made in the computations of the planar scattering amplitudes in $\mathcal{N}=4$ SYM theory~\cite{NimaGrass, NimaSMatrix, Paulos2014, BaiHe2014, Bargheer:2014mxa, Ferro2014gca, Franco2014csa, Elvang2014fja}.
-Planar scattering amplitudes are represented by on-shell bipartite diagrams and expressed in the ``top-form'' in contour integrations over the Grassmannian submanifolds.
-Planar loop integrands in $\mathcal{N}=4$ SYM have recently been constructed in~\cite{NimaGrass, arkani2012local}.
-In this seminal work~\cite{NimaGrass}, the Grassmannian and on-shell method~\cite{2006math......9764P} was introduced to the physicists.
-As a result, the ``$d$log'' form and the Yangian symmetry~\cite{2010JHEP...04..085B, Broedel1403, Broedel2014, Beisert, Chicherin2014} of the scattering amplitudes are made manifest in the planar limit.
+Bipartite diagrams and the associated Grassmannian geometry~\cite{2006math......9764P,GeometryOnshell} have recently found their way into the scattering amplitude studies.
+An amazing discovery was to exploit them in computing scattering amplitudes in $\mathcal{N}=4$ SYM theory~\cite{NimaGrass,NimaSMatrix,Paulos2014,BaiHe2014,Bargheer:2014mxa,Ferro2014gca,Franco2014csa,Elvang2014fja}.
+Planar scattering amplitudes are represented by on-shell bipartite diagrams and expressed in ``top-form'' as contour integrations over the Grassmannian submanifolds.
+Planar loop integrands in $\mathcal{N}=4$ SYM have recently been constructed in~\cite{NimaGrass,arkani2012local} along with the introduction of the Grassmannian and on-shell method.
+As a result, the ``$d$log'' form and the Yangian symmetry~\cite{2010JHEP...04..085B,Broedel1403,Broedel2014,Beisert,Chicherin2014} of the scattering amplitudes are made manifest in the planar limit.
+It is natural to extend the construction to non-planar scattering amplitudes~\cite{Chen:2014ara,Bern:2014kca,Arkani-Hamed:2014bca,Franco:2015rma}, and theories of reduced (super) symmetries~\cite{Bidder2005N1,neitzke2014cluster,xie2012network}.

-It is natural to extend the construction to non-planar scattering amplitudes ~\cite{du2014permutation, Chen:2014ara,Chen:2015qna, Bern:2014kca, Arkani-Hamed:2014bca, Franco:2015rma, Sogaard:2014oka,Bianchi:2013pfa, deMelloKoch:2012sv, Henn:2013nsa, Caola:2014lpa}, and theories with reduced (super) symmetries~\cite{Bidder2005N1, neitzke2014cluster, xie2012network}.
-In~\cite{du2014permutation} general unitarity cuts method are applied to nonplanar on-shell diagrams to address the ordering ambiguity of the external momenta due to non-planarity.
-A permutation relation (CCD-relation) of Yangian invariants was discovered in on-shell diagrams, which allows an exchange of two external momenta.
-Thus it relates a nonplanar on-shell diagram to a planar one.
-(See also~\cite{NimaSin2014}.)
-A systematic chain of BCFW-bridge reductions was then used to compute the nonplanar diagram and proved that the nonplanar diagram is related to a linear combination of the planar ones with kinematic coefficients~\cite{du2014permutation}--paving the way for further investigations of nonplanar amplitudes~\cite{GeometryOnshell, franco2015non, Chen:2014ara, du2014permutation, Arkani-Hamed:2014bca, NimaSin2014, BernNP12, Bern:2014kca, Johansson:2015ava} and the possibility of extended hidden symmetries existing in the nonplanar amplitudes\cite{Bern:2015ple, Frassek:2016wlg, Herrmann:2016qea}.